janeyeon/cdamclip/README.md

-# CoLoRA
+# CDAM-CLIP

-This is the repository that contains source code for the [CoLoRA website](https://janeyeon.github.io/colora).
+This is the repository that contains source code for the [CDAM-CLIP website](https://janeyeon.github.io/cdamclip).